Getting Started

 ]

-To analyze what participants say during a think-out-loud test, you can retrieve the entire video transcript in WebVTT format using the session ID on this endpoint:
+To analyze what participants say during a think-out-loud test or live conversation (non-classic version), you can retrieve the entire video transcript in WebVTT format using the session ID on this endpoint:

 Request example